-What is a liberal arts college?
-Liberal arts colleges are not always household names.
+So, what is a liberal arts college?
+They’re not always household names.
 For many liberal arts colleges, the first time you hear the name of the college is when it comes up in your college search.
 However, liberal arts colleges provide amazing education, engaged communities, and superb preparation for the future.
 (And, most importantly, not “just arts” in terms of academic programs and majors.)

 Here are 10 reasons to consider attending a liberal arts college.

 The majority of liberal art colleges only have undergraduate programs.
 Larger universities, such as research universities, spend a lot of their time and energy on research and graduate students.
 Liberal arts colleges focus on teaching their undergraduate students.
 Everything that happens on campus revolves around the student experience—inside and outside of the classroom.